awsdocs/amazon-s3-userguide/doc_source/UsingKMSEncryption.md

 17. }
 ```

-To require that a particular AWS KMS CMK be used to encrypt the objects in a bucket, you can use the `s3:x-amz-server-side-encryption-aws-kms-key-id` condition key\.
-To specify the AWS KMS CMK, you must use a key Amazon Resource Name \(ARN\) that is in the "`arn:aws:kms:region:acct-id:key/key-id"` format\.
+To require that a particular AWS KMS key be used to encrypt the objects in a bucket, you can use the `s3:x-amz-server-side-encryption-aws-kms-key-id` condition key\.
+To specify the KMS key, you must use a key Amazon Resource Name \(ARN\) that is in the "`arn:aws:kms:region:acct-id:key/key-id"` format\.

 **Note**
-When you upload an object, you can specify the AWS KMS CMK using the `x-amz-server-side-encryption-aws-kms-key-id` header\.
-If the header is not present in the request, Amazon S3 assumes the AWS managed CMK\.
+When you upload an object, you can specify the KMS key using the `x-amz-server-side-encryption-aws-kms-key-id` header\.
+If the header is not present in the request, Amazon S3 assumes the AWS managed key\.
 Regardless, the AWS KMS key ID that Amazon S3 uses for object encryption must match the AWS KMS key ID in the policy, otherwise Amazon S3 denies the request\.

 For a complete list of Amazon S3‐specific condition keys and more information about specifying condition keys, see [Amazon S3 condition key examples](amazon-s3-policy-keys.md)\.